 The vibrant culture and thousands of Bangladeshi businesses and international corporations have contributed to migration and population growth.

 OVERALL RISK : HIGH

 Dhaka is not the safest city to visit.
-However it does have an extremely high rate of both petty and violent crime, though it's mainly ridden with petty street crime.
-You should be vigilant and take all possible precaution measures in order to minimize the risk of getting hurt.
+However, it does have an extremely high rate of both petty and violent crime, though it's mainly ridden with petty street crime.
+You should be vigilant and take all possible precautions measures to minimize the risk of getting hurt.

 TRANSPORT & TAXIS RISK : MEDIUM

 Public transport is also risky.
 If you're traveling in rickshaws, CNGs or taxis, especially at night, you may be particularly vulnerable to being attacked and robbed at gunpoint.
 Avoid public transportation when traveling alone.

 Since Bangladesh is a very poor country, it is no surprise that pickpockets are extremely active in Dhaka.
 They are an everyday occurrence, so you should be extremely careful when handling your valuables and never carry your money in a purse or a pocket.

 Even though Bangladesh is susceptible to many natural disasters, Dhaka isn't too risky, when it comes to that.
 Tremors and earthquakes, usually minor ones, occur from time to time here.

 Violent crime is also a common occurrence in Dhaka and you have to be very careful.
 Armed robbery is the second most common crime in Bangladesh so do everything you can do keep your valuables low profile.